Skip to main content

 View larger map

-About Solar Energy in Ross-on-Wye
+Going Solar in Ross-on-Wye

 Ross-on-Wye is a town in Herefordshire with a population of 11,600 (ONS Census 2021).
 The postcode area for Ross-on-Wye is HR9.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,700 kWh per year (925 kWh/kWp).